joncheng-dev/object-oriented-js-project/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_On the html page, the user can specify the size of pizza, toppings, and quantity for that specific order.
+Clicking Add to Cart adds to the subtotal and creates a list.
+The user can continue to add additional orders, and the app will keep track of them.
+The user can also delete the order, and it will keep track of the total cost._

 ## Setup/Installation Requirements

-- _Clone this repository to your desktop_
+- _Clone this repository to your desktop._
-- _Navigate ot the top level of the directory_
+- _Navigate to the top level of the directory._
-- _in a simple_
-- _easy-to-understand_
-- _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+- _Open index.html in your browser._

 ## Known Bugs

-- _Any known issues_
-- _should go here_
+- _Delete button -- X -- moves to next line when cost subtotal exceeds line space, looking less organized._
+- _Checkout button is not functional._

 ## License